Jacobs2Jacob/TicketDash/README.md

 **-TypeScript:**
 For strong type safety and consistency between client and server models.
 **-Redux:**
-Since tickets are the main feature in the app, they are complex and i used them with entity adapter, and may be used later by other components, Also because it's great to use with websockets with it's middleware feature.
+Since tickets are the main feature in the app, they are shared, frequently change, so I used them with entity adapter, also Redux it's great fit for websockets with it's middleware feature.
 **-Context-Api:**
 For handling theme contexts and other light weight non-frequent updated features.
 **-Vite:**